Samplergithub769/mtu-xsens-imu-Sensor/README.md

 **Temperature:**
 - Points lie almost exactly on the line.
-- Indicates near-perfect predictions (R² ≈ 1.0 as seen earlier).
+- Indicates near-perfect predictions (R² ≈ 1.0).

 **Mag_X:**
 - Predictions follow the line closely but with some spread.